brentp/echtvar/README.md

    }
 ]
 ```

 This will exctract 3 fields, the user can chooose as many as they like when encoding.
 All fields in an `echtvar` file will be added (with the given alias) to any VCF it is used to annotate.

+# References and Acknowledgements

+Without these (and other) critical libraries, `echtvar` would not exist.

++ [rust-htslib](https://github.com/rust-bio/rust-htslib) is used for reading and writing BCF and VCF.
++ [stream-vbyte](https://lemire.me/blog/2017/09/27/stream-vbyte-breaking-new-speed-records-for-integer-compression/) is used for integer compression via the [excellent rust bindings](https://bitbucket.org/marshallpierce/stream-vbyte-rust/src/master/)
++ [fasteval](https://github.com/likebike/fasteval) is used for the expressions.
+It is fast and simple.